By Michael Pineda

 The city also has 15 additional boards and committees all of which have been contacted to insure its members fall within residency requirements.
 Spohn said a few issues have been identified.

-Page 2 of 2 - "We have contacted the boards and are waiting to hear from them," Spohn said.
+"We have contacted the boards and are waiting to hear from them," Spohn said.